-- 229. Antofagasta and Taltal have high risk of mudflows, the most recent were in 2015.
+233. Antofagasta and Taltal have high risk of mudflows, the most recent were in 2015.
 Antofagasta's stormwater management plan was prepared in 2004 and does not include the climate change variable.
-The existing infrastructure does not cover all the gorges that cross Antofagasta, and Taltal's protection infrastructure was not able to contain the flows of the extreme weather event of 2015. - 230.
-The ARG MOP project will invest about USD 84.5 million to build additional infrastructure in the region, including Antofagasta and Taltal (see page 35 and Table 8).
-However, there is no guarantee that the climate change variable will be introduced in the designs and construction works.
-The ARG MOP project does not include Quebrada Bonilla, which contains about 12,840 people along the hazard area.
+The existing infrastructure does not cover all the gorges that cross Antofagasta, and Taltal's protection infrastructure was not able to contain the flows of the extreme weather event of 2015.